swift-glide/questdb-nio/README.md

 Many requests return a `QuestOperationResponse` object, so use it accordingly.

 You can further customize your request using the `ExecuteOptions` type, including `count`, `limit`, `nm`, and `timings`.
-Please refer to the [official QuestDb docs](https://questdb.io/docs/reference/api/rest#exec---execute-queries) for more information.
+Please refer to the [official QuestDB docs](https://questdb.io/docs/reference/api/rest#exec---execute-queries) for more information.

 ## Supported Endpoints